-The accounting policies have been updated to reflect changes in the recognition and measurement of assets,

-(s) Adoption of new and revised accounting standards (continued) liabilities, income and expenses and the impact of adoption of these standards is discussed below:
+The accounting policies have been updated to reflect changes in the recognition and measurement of assets, liabilities, income and expenses and the impact of adoption of these standards is discussed below:

 AASB 1031 Materiality is an interim standard that cross-references to other Standards and the Framework for the Preparation and Presentation of Financial Statements (issued December 2013) that contain guidance on materiality.
 The AASB is progressively removing references to AASB 1031 in all Standards and Interpretations.
 The adoption of this standard had no material impact on the reported financial position or performance.